 Device apps

-A device app is a Metro style app that is tightly associated with a particular device or family of devices.
+A device app is a Metro style app that’s tightly associated with a particular device or family of devices.
 Windows can automatically and seamlessly install a device app as part of the native device installation experience.
 In addition, developers can customize the system user experience for webcam, printer, and mobile broadband experiences to match their app's needs.

 Hardware developers who have a Windows Logo-certified hardware device can create a special manifest file inside the standard Windows 8 app manifest.
 Software developers grant permission for their app to be used as a device app by adding the appropriate experience IDs to the Windows Store manifest.
-The hardware developer adds an experience ID to the Windows Store manifest, which grants the software developer permission to install and run that app when the device is installed.
-The hardware developer specifies the app to be run by the device by adding its package family moniker to the device metadata XML that is submitted to the Dashboard in the Windows Dev Center.
+The hardware developer adds an experience ID to the Windows Store manifest that grants the software developer permission to install and run that app when the device is installed.
+The hardware developer specifies the app to be run by the device by adding its package family moniker to the device metadata XML that’s submitted to the Dashboard in the Windows Dev Center.
 When a user installs the device, the metadata for that device is downloaded, and the associated app is automatically downloaded and installed.
 Depending on how many unique device drivers a hardware developer supports, they can potentially deliver a unique experience for each device.
 For example, a digital camera with multiple models and SKUs and unique device drivers can potentially deliver a unique experience for every market.

 Windows is sensor-aware